-1. present tense / 2. first person / 3. positiv words / 4. short & to the point / 5. energizing & meaningful to oneself
+1. Present tense / 2.
+First person / 3.
+Positiv words / 4.
+Short & to the point / 5.
+Energizing & meaningful

 , and have a blast along the way.

-(Instead of: I want to share my knowledge, although not only in Germany, and I hope that I’ll enjoy myself, meet people that like me, get to see interesting places, and… stop!!
+(Instead of: I want to share my knowledge, although not only in Germany, and I hope that I’ll enjoy myself, meeting people that invite me into their organisations so that I get to see interesting places, and… stop!!
 You get the point 😉 )

-It wasn’t until I experimented and taught this modality to children, that one of them TAUGHT ME the missing principle:
+It wasn’t until I experimented with teaching this modality to children, that one of them TAUGHT ME the missing principle:

 6. Good for all

-Since then, I practice this intention in everything I do.
+CircleNow, I hold this intention in everything I do.

 Ubuntu (Zulu pronunciation: [ùɓúntʼù]) is a Nguni Bantu term meaning “humanity”.